Spinal Cord Stimulation

 Sacroiliac Joint Arthropathy

 Pain that is localized to the low back, hips and buttocks is commonly caused by sacroiliac (SI) joint pain.
 SI joint pain commonly radiates to the outside of the thigh, but rarely past the knee.
 Stress applied to the joint on physician exam can suggest this as the source of pain, but is very non-specific.
-A targeted injection with under fluoroscopic (X-Ray) guidance is really the only way to diagnose SI joint pain.
+A targeted injection with local anesthetic under fluoroscopic (X-Ray) guidance is really the only way to diagnose SI joint pain.
 If the pain is relieved completely after injection, a definitive diagnosis can be made.
-The addition of a concentrated low dose of steroid to this injection can provide long-term .
-Other treatment of SI joint involves NSAIDs (Non-Steroidal Anti-inflammatory Drugs), patches (5% Lidocaine, but is off-label), and most importantly physical therapy.
+The addition of a concentrated low dose of steroid to this injection can provide long-term pain relief.
+Other treatment of SI joint Arthropathy involves NSAIDs (Non-Steroidal Anti-inflammatory Drugs), local anesthetic patches (5% Lidocaine, but is off-label), and most importantly physical therapy.
 Physical therapy involves gait training (how you walk) and muscle strengthening.
-The results of have been promising.
+The results of Aquatherapy have been promising.
 Radiofrequency treatment of the nerves that supply the SI Joint has also shown some promise as a long-term tratment.

 Rare causes of SI joint pain include trauma, infection and tumor involvement.